What is the Future of Motion Graphics Design?

 For years, Motion Graphics has been seen as speciality skill, usually used by people who have trained their entire lives into things such as television broadcast and films etc. In the near future, I can see people slowly associating graphics design with more moving imagery rather than the static imagery than they are associated with today.

 The current association of the static imagery will remain however the definition of a graphic designer being solely a static based designer will cease to exist completely.
-This is becoming increasingly obvious within the trends of motion graphics, with its growing presence in television, the internet, films and things such as DVD’s and video game, it is becoming obvious that there is a progression from static graphics.
+This is becoming increasingly obvious within the trends of motion graphics, with its growing presence in television, the internet, films and things such as DVD’s and video game, it is becoming obvious that there is a progression from static graphics within web design for Liverpool.

 Even after all the above predictions, professionals predict a less optimistic future for motion graphics design.
 Due to economic factors, and increased ease for novice computer users to create visually stunning graphics with little or no training.
 However, my personal opinion is that the next evolution affecting graphic designers will be the expansion beyond static imagery to designs that change over time.